MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

 Tailwind understands that the Azure Migrate appliance will continue to collect performance data of their on-premises infrastructure and send it over to Azure Migrate, therefore Tailwind has the opportunity to recalculate Azure Migrate assessment at any future point in time to ensure the latest data sets are being included as migration execution approximates.

 > [!NOTE]
-> For server infrastructure that Tailwind is unable to discover via the Azure Migrate appliance, they plan to create a CSV file with the required data and upload it to Azure Migrate.
+> For server infrastructure that cannot be discovered via the Azure Migrate appliance, Tailwind will create a CSV file with the required data and upload it to Azure Migrate.
 For more information, see [Assess servers using an imported CSV file](/azure/migrate/tutorial-discover-import).

 ### Assessment properties